UX Design and Usability in Web Forms

 Operational Efficiency

 Business processes refer to interrelated activities which have a specific sequence and are performed by people or teams to achieve a specific goal (product/service) for a particular user or consumer.
-Business processes are implemented to achieve a predetermined organizational objective and occur at all levels of the organization.
+Business Process are implemented to achieve a predetermined organizational objective and occur at all levels of the organization.
 Also, they are the basis for the development of related concepts such as Business Process Management (BPM) and Robotic Process Automation (RPA), among others.

 While a business process is a series of related tasks that generate the desired result, a procedure is a clear and stipulated way of performing tasks within a business process.
 The procedure details, among other things, the teams and the people responsible for each part of the process as well as the specifications for each part.